alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 [properties.mitula.ca](http://properties.mitula.ca)

-Since housing varies greatly between areas and communities, houses for sale in Regina with 3 bedrooms and 2 bathrooms could be marked a price between $200,000 and $600,000, it can be a challenge for new arrivals like me to buy an ideal home, our budget for buying a home would be around $500,000.
+Since housing varies greatly between areas and communities, houses for sale in Regina with 3 bedrooms and 2 bathrooms could be marked a price between $200,000 and $600,000, it can be a challenge for new arrivals like me to buy an ideal home, my budget for buying a home would be around $500,000.

 Before buying a home, we have to decide how much we can afford, how many rooms we will need, where we’d like to live and what type of housing my family prefer.

-After living in Regina for a while, I am sure we could find a safe, affordable area to live and have a better idea of the condition and its worth of a home.
+After living in Regina for a while, I am sure I could find a safe, affordable area to live.

 ## Working ##